 A popular day-trip from Sapa, Bắc Hà also serves as a more low-key base for exploring the country’s northern highlands and hill tribe villages.
 Set at 1.2km (nearly a mile) above sea level, the town is fringed by cone-shaped mountains.
 This quiet town comes to life on Sundays when ethnic-minority villagers such as the Dao, Flower Hmong, Tay, Nung and Giay people come to the town for its bustling market.
 Everything from textiles and handbags to livestock is traded.
 On many market days, Flower Hmong singers perform captivating songs to entertain market-goers.

 Another Unesco World Heritage Site, Huế was Vietnam’s Imperial City and later the capital of the country’s Nguyen emperors.
-Although the town was devastated by wars with the French and the Americans in the 19th and 20th centuries, it’s still filled with enthralling tombs, temples, and palaces.
+It also features on Culture Trip’s exclusive small-group Vietnam trip, which includes a street food tour and cooking masterclass in Huế.
+The town was devastated by wars with the French and the Americans in the 19th and 20th centuries, it’s still filled with enthralling tombs, temples, and palaces.
 The Perfume River (Sông Hương) winds through the city, with the Forbidden City looming over its north bank.
 Dating back to the early 19th century, this citadel stretches for three miles along the town’s waterfront.
-The Perfume River itself is delightfully atmospheric, dotted with houseboats, long-tail vessels and dragon boats.
+The Perfume River itself is dotted with houseboats, long-tail vessels and dragon boats.